 In November 2016, the Lyons Vineyard was donated to a new Island nonprofit by Tim and Julie Lyons.
-While the Lyons were searching for the right owner, five people connected with each other through their shared interest in Washington Island and sustainable living; from diverse backgrounds in education, entrepreneurship, and land stewardship, Sue Dompke, Margaret Foss, Laurel Hauser and Russell and Alessandra Rolffs began a conversation about agriculture and sustainability and now form the board of directors of Gathering Ground: Planting for the Future.
+While the Lyons were searching for the right owner, five people connected with each other through their shared interest in Washington Island and sustainable living; from diverse backgrounds in education, entrepreneurship, and land stewardship, Sue Dompke, Margaret Foss, Laurel Hauser and Russell and Alessandra Rolffs began a conversation about agriculture and sustainability and formed the founding board of directors of Gathering Ground: Planting for the Future.

 The Current Board

 Jessica Dennis, Science teacher, Island School

 I grew up in a very small town in Central Wisconsin.
 Due to family farming and parents who were avid gardeners, I have always had an interest in sustainability and fresh produce.
 My husband and I moved to Washington Island so I could live out my dream of being a science teacher at Washington Island School.
 I teach middle school and high school science in addition to third and fourth grade math.
 My husband and I have three little people and I look forward to working with them to develop a love for gardening and the outdoors.
 During my time with the school, I have developed a dream of being a part of developing a school forest.
 Recently, I’ve joined the Gathering Ground board to build a stronger connection between the grounds and our school; so far the students have loved every activity we’ve done!

 Margaret Foss, Educator at the Island School

 Jean Kokes, Hotel Washington Owner

 Alessandra Rolffs, Executive Director & Secretary of Gathering Ground,

 Russell Rolffs, Ground’s Manager & President of Gathering Ground, Hoot Blossom Farm

 Sue Dompke, Owner of Sweet Mountain Farm